Skip to main content

 1. What are the procedures and associated costs for obtaining a certified copy of a court order?

-A certified copy of an order may be requested from the Clerk of Courts Office of the court that issued the order or by sending a Transmittal #3 request to CSED.
+A certified copy of an order may be requested from the Clerk of Courts Office of the court that issued the order or by sending a Transmittal #3 request to CSSD.
 Court Clerks charge for certified copies.
-CSED does not charge for obtaining certified court orders.
+CSSD does not charge for obtaining certified court orders.

 For Additional Information - No Link Provided